 Arthrosurface® was funded and established by Primo Medical Group, a medical device manufacturing company owned by several of the founding shareholders of Arthrosurface®.
 Primo Medical Group is an “original equipment manufacturer” (“OEM”) for a number of medical device companies with a strong history of medical product development and enhancement.
 In addition, Primo Medical Group is registered as a medical device manufacturer with the U.S. Food and Drug Administration (“FDA”) and is certified under ISO 9001 and ISO 13485.
 Primo Medical Group has successfully introduced 5 companies since 2000 of which two of the four, Angiolink and Spirus Medical, have gone on to be acquired by Medtronic and Olympus, respectively.
 In 2003, Arthrosurface® entered into an agreement with Boston Millennia Partners, a prestigious and well established Venture Capital company to provide funding and expertise.

-More than 10 years later, there are almost 60,000 patients that have received an Arthrosurface HemiCAP® implant!
+More than 10 years later, there are over 100,000 patients that have received an Arthrosurface HemiCAP® implant!
 Our product portfolio now has over 150 different surface curvatures for the shoulder, hip, knee, ankle and toes along with a new biological system that was launched in 2012 for marrow stimulation/microfracture.
 A decade after the initial HemiCAP® surgery, Arthrosurface® has become the active alternative to total joint replacement.
 The Arthrosurface® team consists of experienced individuals in the medical device industry with over 5,000 surgeons using our products in more than 25 countries.